Chapter Forty Five VI

 Janah, “We’ll have a party on the roof as soon as the weather is nice.
 After school is going, before mid-October.
 I’ll need to do the math, but it’s a big roof.
 We’ll be okay.”

 We make our way carefully down the steep descent.
 Miyako is asleep, Amaya on the flat rock watching us descend, David with her.
 Amaya is already as tall as David, be taller soon.
-He likes her, but the temple held him, not the outside world.
+He likes her, but the temple holds him, not the outside world.
 He would perhaps wind up like his namesake, a contemplative.
 And she, who knew how the prior life had touched her?
 Too much guesswork.
 Lots of kids have horror stories and go on to face life with little more than a vague memory.
 Others get stuck with mental imagery that crosses all their other relationships.
 I don’t see that for Amaya, she’s found her tribe.

 Amaya, “Did you hear our song?”